unional/iso-error/README.md

 An isomorphic error library.

-When sending error across physical boundary, you always need to do some custom parsing and serializing of the data.

-Also, often time the error are not standard and some information are not properly serialized.

-This library provide a standard error structure that can be easily serialized and parsed.

-## ModuleError

-An `IsoError` with an additional `module` field.

-The `module` field should contain the name of the module / package defining the error.

-Most of the time you should extends from this class instead of the `IsoError` class, as it describes the origin of the error.
+This library defines errors that work across physical boundary.

 ## IsoError

-This is the base class of all isomorphic errors.
+The base class of all isomorphic errors.

-It is essentially identical to the standard `Error`, with two differences:
+It is different than the standard `Error` on:

 - `name`: Name of the error is adjusted to be the name of the sub-class.
 This means it can be used to check for the type of the error.
 - `errors`: This is an optional property that contains the cause(s) of the error.

+## ModuleError

+An `IsoError` with an additional `module` property.

+The `module` property contains the name of the module / package defining the error.

+Most of the time you should use this over the `IsoError` class, as it describes the origin of the error.

 ### Serialize and Deserialize

 `IsoError.serialize()` and `IsoError.deserialize()` is the main mechanism to pass `IsoError` across physical boundary.

-The error are serialized to json.
+The errors are serialized to json.

 ```ts
 // service